hashicorp/swingset/README.md

 ### Props

 An additional, optional convention is to define your component's props in a separate file.
 You may ask yourself, "but why can't I use typescript, or jsdocs in my component, or PropTypes?!"
-The answer in this case is because octavo does not want to impose anything upon the way that you choose to build your components, so instead it offers an optional manner of detailing your props outside of your actual component.
+The answer in this case is because swingset does not want to impose anything upon the way that you choose to build your components, so instead it offers an optional manner of detailing your props outside of your actual component.

 If you include a `props.js` file in the folder with your component, it will be picked up, parsed, and injected into your `docs.mdx` file as `componentProps`.
 You can then pass it into the `<PropsTable>` and/or `<KnobsComponent>` components, either fully, or splitting out individual props or sets of props, to save yourself lots of repetition and make your docs file much more terse.